sertonix/dsa-character-sheet/README.md

 ## To-dos

-* move fs and bundle to own module
+* move vfs and bundle to own module
 * plugin provided and consumed api
 * order priorities and id for consistent order
 * edit mode